I hereby give notice that an ordinary meeting of the Hibiscus and Bays Local Board will be held on:

 Climate impact statement

-50. Projects allocated funding through this annual budget process will all have varying levels of potential climate impact associated with them.
-The climate impacts of projects Auckland Council chooses to progress, are all assessed carefully as part of council’s rigorous reporting requirements.
+65. Projects allocated funding or proposed to have reduced funding through this Annual Budget process will all have varying levels of potential climate impact associated with them.
+The climate impacts of projects Auckland Council chooses to progress, are all assessed carefully as part of the council’s rigorous reporting requirements.

 Ngā whakaaweawe me ngā tirohanga a te rōpū Kaunihera